 - trouble breathing

 - muscle pain

-- flushing (sudden reddening and warmth in your skin)
+- flushing or sudden reddening and warmth in your skin

-- stomach pain with any of these other symptoms
+- stomach pain combined with any of these other symptoms

-Metformin can decrease the levels of vitamin B-12 in your body.
+Metformin can decrease the levels of vitamin B12 in your body.
 In rare cases, this can cause anemia (low levels of red blood cells).
-If you don’t get much vitamin B-12 or calcium through your diet, you may be at higher risk of very low vitamin B-12 levels.
-Your vitamin B-12 levels can improve if you stop taking metformin or take vitamin B-12 supplements.
-Do not stop taking metformin without talking to your doctor, however.
+If you don’t get much vitamin B12 or calcium through your diet, you may be at higher risk of having very low vitamin B12 levels.

 The more common symptoms of anemia include:

-If you think you may have anemia, make an appointment with your doctor to check your red blood cell levels.
+If you think you may have anemia, make an appointment with your doctor to have your red blood cell levels checked.

-Alone, metformin does not cause hypoglycemia (low blood sugar).
+Metformin doesn’t usually cause low blood sugar (hypoglycemia).
 However, in rare cases, you may develop hypoglycemia if you combine metformin with:

 - strenuous exercise